 After writing all of these lovely posts about early retirement, you’d think by now I’d have shared my affection for our accountant.
 The Wizard of my Oz.
 The Swami of my Savings Plan.
-The Shining Light in a cold, dark world… So what are the benefits of an accountant anyhow??
+The Shining Light in a cold, dark world.

 Good thing then, that the day after I wrote about early retirement acceleration, I had a scheduled annual check-in with the “Wizard.”
 See, the benefits of an accountant go far beyond just preparing your taxes like H&R Block.
 He or she is also your tax strategist.

 We Use Our Accountant for Three Things

 - Determining depreciation and other tax structure for our long-term rental houses and our Airbnb short-term rental